UMN-CMS/HGCAL_QC_WebInterface/README.md

 CGI scripts for HGCAL QC testing information

 This branch is built for deployment, capable of installing all dependencies, creating database, Apache web server, and cgi scripts.
 This Web API was designed to be set up on AlmaLinux 9.
-The home page can be accessed with `http://localhost/Factory/exampleDB/home_page.py`
+The home page can be accessed with `http://localhost/Factory/exampleDB/home_page.py`.
+There are two users that the webpage uses to interface with the database: one to read and one to insert.
+The reading user has select and lock tables privileges, and the inserting user has select and insert privileges, as well as update privileges for a select few columns.

 Assuming you have a machine running on AlmaLinux 9, connected to a network, that you have sudo access to, follow these steps to install the interface.